The Fall of a Creepy Gamer: ‘He Jerked Off to These Nudes’

 Heidi O’Ferrall, a professional artist and elf cosplayer, quickly undermined Knabenbauer’s attempts to control their divorce narrative.
 O’Ferrall began by revealing that she had no idea what Jared was saying about their marriage on social media, because he had blocked her before announcing the split.
 “I’m honestly shocked that he posted this today because it’s so blatantly selfish,” O’Ferrall posted.
 “This isn’t a mutual statement in any way.”

-Knabenbauer dipped into the first-person plural throughout his statement, saying, “We do this so that we may both seek happiness for ourselves,” and claiming to prioritize “Heidi’s privacy, mental wellbeing and discretion.”
+Knabenbauer dipped into the first-person plural throughout his statement, saying, “We do this so that we may both seek happiness for ourselves,” and claiming the priority was “Heidi’s privacy, mental wellbeing and discretion.”
 But O’Ferrall laid waste to any notion of an amicable split, alleging that Jared had been cheating on her with fellow gamer Holly Conrad “for months” and that he “gaslit” her about the affair.

 “I needed to get this off my chest because I’ve been living in a private hell for the last year,” she continued.
 “Wondering if I’m going crazy because the person I loved told me that the obvious wasn’t true, that I’m paranoid and wrong.
 I’m not holding my tongue for his benefit anymore.”